-He has written more than 250 articles and more than a dozen books on economics, defense, and international affairs.
+He wrote more than 250 articles and more than a dozen books on economics, defense, and international affairs.
 Among the latter are Looking Backward and Forward: Policy Issues in the Twenty-first Century (Hoover Institution Press, 2008), Linking Economic Policy and Foreign Policy (Transaction, 1991), Markets or Governments: Choosing between Imperfect Alternatives, 2d ed.
 (MIT Press, 1993), The Economic Pivot in a Political Context (Transaction, 1997), Economic Openness: Many Facets, Many Metrics (Rand, 1999), Straddling Economics and Politics: Cross-Cutting Issues in Asia, the United States and the Global Economy (Rand, 2002), Fault Lines in China's Economic Terrain (co-authored) (RAND 2003), and North Korean Paradoxes (2005).

-He is a member of the advisory board of the Center for International Business and Economic Research at UCLA's Anderson Graduate School of Business.
-He is also a member of the editorial boards of the Korean Journal of Defense Analysis, Society, and the Independent Review and a member of the American Economic Association, the Econometric Society, the Council on Foreign Relations, and the International Institute for Strategic Studies in London.
+He was a member of the advisory board of the Center for International Business and Economic Research at UCLA's Anderson Graduate School of Business.
+He was also a member of the editorial boards of the Korean Journal of Defense Analysis, Society, and the Independent Review and a member of the American Economic Association, the Econometric Society, the Council on Foreign Relations, and the International Institute for Strategic Studies in London.

-Wolf has served with the Department of State, the Economic Cooperation Administration, and the Foreign Operations Administration.
+Wolf served with the Department of State, the Economic Cooperation Administration, and the Foreign Operations Administration.
 He was dean of the RAND Graduate School from 1970 to 1997, and chairman of Rand's Economics Department from 1967 to 1982.

-He has taught at Cornell, the University of California at Berkeley, and UCLA.
+He taught at Cornell, the University of California at Berkeley, and UCLA.
 In 1976 he was a visiting fellow at Nuffield College, Oxford.

 Wolf received BS and PhD degrees in economics from Harvard University, where he was a member of Phi Beta Kappa.